canonical/cloud-gaming-demo/README.md

 Afterwards all configuration and the cloud gaming demo itself is removed from the machine.

+## Secure access via HTTP basic auth

+By default the demo is exposed without access control.
+However you can easily add HTTP basic auth by changing the [traefik](https://traefik.io/) configuration at `/var/snap/anbox-cloud-appliance/common/traefik/conf/cloud-gaming-demo.yaml` by adding a HTTP basic auth middleware definition (see [here](https://doc.traefik.io/traefik/v2.0/middlewares/basicauth/) for more details).

+First we have to use the `htpasswd` tool to generate a user/password combination

+    apt install -y apache2-utils
+    httpasswd -n <your user name>

+On the prompt enter your desired password.
+The printed user/hashed password combination can now be inserted into the traefik configuration.
+For that open `/var/snap/anbox-cloud-appliance/common/traefik/conf/cloud-gaming-demo.yaml` in an editor and change the configuration to look like:

+    http:
+    routers:
+        ...
+        middlewares: ["ratelimiter", "strip-demo-prefix", "demo-auth"]
+    middlewares:
+        ...
+        demo-auth:
+            basicAuth:
+                users:
+                - "<user name>:<hashed password>"
+    ...

+Afterwards every user will be asked for username and password when accessing the demo site.

 ## Used games

 The demo uses the following games: